 Getting to know these methods (it’s really a compilation of many methods) has meant going back to some physics and mathematical concepts I thought were well in my past.
 It’s been hard work, but it has been so rewarding.

-The below is an analysis I did in about 30 minutes purely for the purposes of showing the people I talk with about CFD how it can be used.
+There are many brands of CFD software.
+Comsol and Ansys are two of the big commercial packages in use.
+The below is an analysis done in the free Academic version of Ansys in about 30 minutes purely for the purposes of showing interested parties how it can be used.
 What you’re looking at is a sugar beet clamp of 9m width, 3m height, being subjected to a 5m/s wind.
 Well, you’re actually seeing the air space 15m to the left, 25m to the right, and 15m above the ground a clamp is sitting on.
 The wind is blowing left to right, with the green area showing wind at 5m/s.
 The clamp clearly acts as a wind-break: the blue behind the clamp is wind at around 1m/s.
 The red area is wind of around 8m/s, so the clamp also causes an area of increased wind velocity.
 This all feels like it’s inline with expectations…